Home » Phonics at Secondary School and for Older Teens and Adults

 https://theliteracyblog.com/2021/10/31/reading-the-tsunami/

 ”To fulfil the demands of the secondary school curriculum, pupils need to be able to read age-appropriate texts fluently.
 Pupils who cannot read well are not able to access the curriculum and are disadvantaged for life.”
-(Ofsted Blog.
-2022. https://educationinspection.blog.gov.uk/2022/04/28/supporting-secondary-school-pupils-who-are-behind-with-reading/)

 North America:

 ”It’s my observation that too many of the top students who ace every benchmark and state test can’t handle multisyllabic words.
-The issue of illiteracy in secondary school flies so under the radar and that must change”
+The issue of illiteracy in secondary school flies so under the radar and that must change.”

 Australia:

-In Australia, ”At the start of [2019], 17,000 12- and 13-year-olds walked into high school classrooms all across the country unable to read even at a minimal level.
+”At the start of [2019], 17,000 12- and 13-year-olds walked into high school classrooms all across the country unable to read even at a minimal level.
 They achieved scores below the minimum standard in the Year 7 National Assessment Program — Literacy and Numeracy reading test.
-A further 35,000 students achieved only the minimum standard, in which they can barely find basic information in simple written text”
+A further 35,000 students achieved only the minimum standard, in which they can barely find basic information in simple written text.”

 (Dr. Jennifer Buckingham.
 The Australian.
-May 23rd 2020)
+2020)

 (John Walker.
-Twitter 2019)
+Twitter/X)

 ”I have spent the past nine months interviewing youngsters who are now on the streets or in and out of prison because no one taught them to read and write between the crucial ages of five and seven.
 And no one, in seven subsequent years of education (most dropped out of school at around 14) addressed the problem.
 One young man explained: “For my first two years of secondary school, I was in the top sets for maths and science, but rubbish at everything else because of my lack of literacy.
 That kills you in every subject.
 Even in maths you need to read the question.”